amberjohnsonsmile/drink-tracker/README.md

-# Project proposal
+# DrinkTracker Project Proposal

 ## Project Description

-Think "Elevator Pitch".
-Succinctly, but completely describe what you'll be building After reading the project description, it is clear what the project aims to accomplish
+[] Think "Elevator Pitch".
+Succinctly, but completely describe what you'll be building [] After reading the project description, it is clear what the project aims to accomplish

 ## Problem statement

-What problem is your app solving?
-Who has it?
+With ample opportunities for free drinks in the tech community, it can be easy to lose track of just how much alcohol you're drinking.

 ## How will your project solve this problem?

-The relationship between the stated problem and the project is clearly defined
+DrinkTracker provides an easy way to increase awareness, set goals, and enjoy all that free beer in a healthy way.

 ## Map the user experience

+The user will open the app and see the landing page.

-When the user opens your app, what happens?
+[] When the user opens your app, what happens?
 What information does your app need from your user?
 What does it output in return?
-The user experience is described in full, including any inputs/outputs that experience will require
+[] The user experience is described in full, including any inputs/outputs that experience will require

 ## What technologies do you plan to use?

-This should be a complete list, including APIs.
-Be prepared to defend the items on this list.
-This means you should research the technologies/APIs, and know why you're planning to use each.
+* React Native - frontend for mobile app
+* Express - server
+* Knex.js - database queries
+* PostgreSQL - database
+* Heroku - host backend server and database
+* Cypress - end to end testing
+* Google Sign-In (stretch) - allow a user to sign in with Google
+* Google Calendar API (stretch) - integrate with user's calendar events